-Boudreaux D. Nutria and his wife Clotile are not only the New Orleans Zephyrs official mascots, but they have become King and Queen of Zephyr Field and the ambassadors of baseball for the entire south Louisiana area.
+Boudreaux D. Nutria and his wife Clotile are not only the New Orleans Baby Cakes official mascots, but they have become the ambassadors of baseball for the entire southeastern Louisiana region.

 This lovable, fuzzy husband-and-wife tandem has become the most popular nutria in Jefferson Parish, an area that has often greeted nutria with open fire instead of open arms.

-Boudreaux has made Zephyr Field his home since 1997 when he was found lost in the swamp exhibit at the Audubon Zoo.
-The Zephyrs adopted Boo and put him to work as the official mascot.
+Boudreaux has made the "Shrine on Airline" his home since 1997 when he was found lost in the swamp exhibit at the Audubon Zoo.
+The team adopted Boo and put him to work as the official mascot.
 He has charmed and entertained hundreds of thousands of fans throughout the region and was the New Orleans' most celebrated bachelor...until 1998.